hbctraining/Training-modules/RShiny/lessons/layouts.md

 ## Creating columns

 We have shown how to use the `sidebarLayout()` function, but we may want to have multiple columns in our app and the `sidebarLayout()` function can't help to much with that.
 Fortunately, there is the `fluidRow()` function that allows us to divide up the row into columns using the `column()` function nested within it.
-The first argument within the `column()` function defines the width of the column and the sum of all of the widths of a column for a given `fluidRow()` function should sum to 12.
-If the width value in `fluidRow()` is left undefined then it defaults to 12.
+The first argument within the `column()` function defines the width of the column and the sum of all of the widths of the columns for a given `fluidRow()` function should sum to 12.
 An example of this syntax would be:

 ```
 # DO NOT RUN